UnBiquitous/uos-execution/README.md

 *Parameters:*

 * *"code"*: Lua code that is going to be executed.
- * Any other parameter will informed will be available to the script during execution.
+ * Any other parameter informed will be available to the script during execution.

 In the lua script two methods provides a way to interact with the service call: